ruslanmv/PowerPoint-Slides-with-WatsonX/src/frontend/src/app/README.md

    yarn add sass@1.63.6
    ```

-Now the library and the application is installed correctly
+Now the library and the application is installed correctly.

+Documentation of Carbon Design Library is [here](https://react.carbondesignsystem.com/?path=/docs/components-fileuploader--overview).